-Anthony J. Lisi is the residency director of training (DOT).
-Dr. Lisi received a BA from Fordham University and his DC degree from Palmer College of Chiropractic West.
-In 2004 he became the first chiropractor appointed to the medical staff of the VA Connecticut Healthcare System, where he developed processes for integrating hospital-based clinical services and interprofessional clinical education.
+Anthony J. Lisi is the residency program director (RPD).
+Dr. Lisi received a BA from Fordham University and his DC degree from Palmer College of Chiropractic West in

+1996.
+In 2004 he became the first chiropractor appointed to the medical staff of the VA Connecticut Healthcare System, where he developed processes for integrating hospitalbased clinical services and interprofessional clinical education.
 In 2007 Dr. Lisi was named National Director of Chiropractic Services for the Veterans Health Administration.
-He has been involved in chiropractic academics since 1999, teaching at Palmer West, UBCC, and numerous CE and CME venues.
-He is a funded clinician-researcher and has authored or co-authored over 30 peer-reviewed publications and presented over 25 abstracts at scientific conferences throughout the U.S. and Canada.
+He is also an Associate Research Scientist at the Yale Center for Medical Informatics, Yale School of Medicine, and has published numerous papers on topics including low back pain management, spinal manipulation, interprofessional education, and chiropractic services.
+Dr. Lisi received the American Chiropractic Association's 2015 Academician of the Year award, and the 2017 Chiropractor of the Year award.

 Lauren Austin-McClellan received a BA from Boston University, an MS from the University of Bridgeport, Nutrition Institute and a DC from the University of Bridgeport, College of Chiropractic.
 In 2013 she began serving as a research clinician at the VA Connecticut Healthcare System, and later joined the medical staff full time in 2015.
-She additionally holds an adjunct faculty appointment at the University of Bridgeport, College of Chiropractic.
+She additionally holds an adjunct faculty appointment at the University of Bridgeport, School of Chiropractic.

 Christopher M. Coulis received a BS from Providence College, an MS from the University of Toronto, Canada and a DC from the University of Bridgeport College of Chiropractic.
 In 2009 Dr. Coulis joined the medical staff of the VA Connecticut Healthcare System.
-He additionally holds a faculty appointment at the University of Bridgeport College of Chiropractic and has lectured extensively in both the US and Canada on evaluation and management of spinal conditions.
+He additionally holds a faculty appointment at the University of Bridgeport School of Chiropractic and has lectured extensively in both the US and Canada on evaluation and management of spinal conditions.
 He has also authored or co-authored several peer-review articles.

 Todd Kawecki received a BS from Seton Hall University and a DC degree from the University of Bridgeport.
 Dr. Kawecki also completed a post-doctoral fellowship in Medical Informatics at the Veterans Health Administration and Center for Medical Informatics, Yale School of Medicine.
 In 2010, Dr. Kawecki was appointed as the Chief Health Informatics Officer for the VA Connecticut Healthcare System, where is also serves as a staff Chiropractor.
-Additionally, Dr. Kawecki serves on the faculty at both the University of Bridgeport College of Chiropractic and Center for Medical Informatics, Yale School of Medicine.
+Additionally, Dr. Kawecki serves on the faculty at both the University of Bridgeport School of Chiropractic and Center for Medical Informatics, Yale School of Medicine.